Brill-Prime/BrillPrime-expo/replit.md

 Brill Prime is a cross-platform mobile application built with Expo and React Native that serves as a multi-role marketplace ecosystem.
 The app supports three distinct user types: consumers (shoppers), merchants (sellers), and drivers (delivery partners).
 The application features a comprehensive onboarding flow, role-based authentication, and dedicated dashboards for each user type.
 Additionally, it includes a separate admin panel variant that can be deployed independently for administrative management.

+## Recent Changes - September 2025

+- **Development Setup**: Configured the project for Replit environment with proper port 5000 binding
+- **Web Configuration**: Set up Metro bundler for web development instead of webpack due to version compatibility issues
+- **Dependencies**: Updated Expo SDK and resolved package compatibility issues
+- **Deployment**: Configured for autoscale deployment with proper build and serve commands
+- **Host Configuration**: Set up the development server to use LAN host to work with Replit's proxy system

 # User Preferences

 Preferred communication style: Simple, everyday language.